Janesh7/CPP_DSA/13. Recursion/readme.md

 - we take input set and output set as arguments
 - we take two process in one we exclude the element at the index and in the other we include the elememt
 - so including and excluding all the elements give the all the required subsets.
 Refer pdf
+- **IMP BASE CASE - WHEN THE INDEX goes outside of the array PUSH THE OUTPUT STRING TO THE ANS ARRAY**

 **SubSequence**